 The Civil Registration Act 2004 changed some of the rules about registering a birth.

 The Gender Recognition Bill 2014 (pdf) has been published by the Government.
 The Bill provides for someone to apply for a new birth certificate that would have their acquired gender.

 A birth may be registered in the office of any Registrar of Births, Marriages and Deaths, regardless of where it took place.
-(Births which occurred before 5 December 2005 had to be registered in the Registration District where they took place.)
 The staff of the hospital where your child was born, or of your local health centre, will be able to tell you where you can register the birth.
+The birth should be registered not later than 3 months after the date of the birth.

-The registration of the birth is carried out based on information provided by a qualified informant who is required to attend at the Office of the Registrar to sign the Register of Births.
+The registration of the birth is carried out based on information provided by a qualified informant who is required to attend at the office of the Registrar to sign the Register of Births.
 The mother and father of the child are the main qualified informants and, where possible, must attend personally for the registration of the birth.
-They must bring photo identification, for example a passport or driving licence, and their Personal Public Service Numbers (PPSN).
+They must bring photo identification, for example a passport or driving licence, and their Personal Public Service Numbers (PPS Number).
 In some cases, for example where a mother has been married previously, additional material may be required and they are advised to contact the Civil Registration Service to find out more.

 If the parents are in a recognised marriage only one parent need attend, however, if both wish to sign the register they should both attend.
 If the parents were married in another country, they should bring the original marriage certificate and a translation if required.